IFA 2024 Congress in Cape Town, South Africa

 Should treaties continue to be used only to allocate taxing rights, or should such instruments not only provide the right to tax but equally the power to tax in the absence of domestic legislation to that effect?
 Is this an alternative to minimum taxation proposals and the prevention of double non-taxation?

-There is a school that does not see income tax treaties as “allocating tax rights” but as merely imposing limits on the income tax jurisdiction of source states.
+There is a school of thought that does not see income tax treaties as “allocating tax rights” but as merely imposing limits on the income tax jurisdiction of source states.
 Therefore, at the most basic level there is a lack of global consensus on the purpose of model-based income tax treaties.

 This is compounded by confusion about the motives for entering into such treaties (e.g. to stimulate cross-border investment) being seen as the purpose of such a treaty.